mbolding/lesion_painter/README.md

 A set of Matlab scripts to ease infarct lesion segmentation in 9.4T T2 MRI images (hyperintense) that have poor homogeneity.
-### files in this repo
+### main files in this repository
-- displayTiffImages.m : not used now
 - displayTiffImagesMosaic.m : take the TIFF images output from bruker as individual files and make a mosaic for thresholding
 - findRedPixels.m : finds the area of the segmented lesion. multiply by voxel volume to get the lesion volume approximation
 - processAllTiffFolders.m : you can use this to run *displayTiffImagesMosaic* on a folder tree if things are named right
-- thresholdROI.m : interactive segmentation for poor homageneity images
+- thresholdROI.m : interactive segmentation for poor homogeneity images

 ## instructions for analyzing one volume
-### first run *displayTiffImagesMosaic* on the folder of tifs to make a mosaic image
+### first run *displayTiffImagesMosaic.m* on the folder of tifs to make a mosaic image of each volume
 you can run *processAllTiffFolders.m* on this step instead to make mosaics of lots of volumes if things are organized correctly. see [below](#TIF-folder-organization).

-### then run *thresholdROI* and draw boxes around the lesions to highlight them
+### then run *thresholdROI.m* and draw boxes around the lesions on the mosaic volumes to paint them

-When your moue pointer is a cross you draw an ROI box. when you have a pointer, hit a key (below) or click the mouse to get a cross.
+When your mouse pointer is a cross you can draw an ROI box.
+When you have a arrow, hit a key (see below) or click the mouse to get a cross.
 keys:

 	q: quit

 	u: undo last ROI, one level deep

-	d: decrease threshold, grow lesion
+	d: "decrease", shrink lesion

-	f: shrink lesion
+	f: "fill more", grow lesion

 	e: erase with ROI

-	s: save the result
+	s: save the result, calculate areas, and log the result to log.txt

 example segmentation
 ![image](https://github.com/user-attachments/assets/8046da97-bd16-45ce-90a5-fe7d48ffe251)

-### then run *findRedPixels* on the lesion mosaic image to count the red pixels

 example output: Number of red pixels found: 15583
 ![image](https://res.craft.do/user/full/a47030e1-bee0-bde8-3bcf-105f3345ff32/doc/8F9DB22F-50D4-4753-8AD3-B573271A8049/1AD4C4F7-F212-48D4-BC09-FC155E910991_2/gwgIqTJvFkJ3uz3J5pZBNDZhqyBlahDlxlB2R1VxgDkz/Image.png)

-### finally multiply the number of pixels by the voxel volume to get the lesion volume.
+### finally multiply the number of pixels by the voxel volume to get the lesion volume by processing teh log file with *make_results_table.m*.

+## to determine voxel volume
-determine the voxel volume by loading the DICOM into a DICOM viewer (ITKSnap, OsiriX, MRICron, etc.) or into Matlab.
+Determine the voxel volume by loading the DICOM into a DICOM viewer (ITKSnap, OsiriX, MRICron, etc.) or into Matlab.

 To load DICOM files into MATLAB and find the voxel size, you can follow these steps:

 ### 1. Load DICOM Files
 MATLAB offers functions to read DICOM files, such as `dicomread` for reading image data and `dicominfo` for extracting metadata.

 ```matlab